 Alabama Board of Pardons and Paroles

-The Alabama BPP sought to reduce its prison overcrowding, which was largely driven by revocations from probation and parole.
+The Alabama BPP seeks to reduce its prison overcrowding, which is largely driven by revocations from probation and parole.
 ABPP implemented Alabama’s Certain Enforcement Supervision (ACES), following on the state’s participation in the Justice Reinvestment initiative and Act 2015-185, which gives ABPP officers the authority to impose swift, modest sanctions for technical violations of conditions of supervision.
 ACES employs this authority along with evidence-based practices to improve compliance among medium- and high-risk probationers convicted of drug or property crimes who are at risk of revocation.
-Now piloted in 15 counties, ACES has had almost 300 participants.
+Now piloted in 16 counties, ACES has had almost 300 participants.

 Colorado Department of Corrections

 The Colorado DOC Division of Adult Parole sought to expand on its three-county Sure and Swift pilot for medium- and high-risk parolees.
 DAP uses brief jail sanctions for technical violations of parole supervision, but county jail beds are limited and are costly to DAP.
 DAP aims to reduce revocations under Sure and Swift by increasing the availability of jail beds, improving communications and streamlining processes, and integrating case management and evidence-based practices with sanctions.
 Sure and Swift had more than 9,000 participants under its BJA award.